AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Ultimate Build</p>

 !!! note
-    Updated 6.0.
-This is the easier build compared to Evade-focused.
+    Updated 6.1.
+The weaker build version.
+This is only to be considered if you want to for some reason play HoR, but you do not possess either DoR or SoE.

 >   Boss to be chosen: Hephaestus, then Vill-V